MohamedKhedr700/core-action/README.md

 The action class must define `ACTION` constant, which is the action name.

-The action class must define `ACTIONABLE` constant, which is the action related model.
+The action class must define `ACTIONABLE` constant, which is the action related actionable class.

 The action class must define `handle` method, which is the method that will be called when the action is executed.